CaptREX501/test/README.md

 # test
-discord
+!test
-This is for the discord
+this is a bot test